 Trump co-defendants in Fulton County case begin surrendering ahead of Friday deadline

-Washington — Two of the 19 people charged in Georgia for alleged efforts to reverse the outcome of the 2020 election turned themselves in to authorities on Thursday, becoming the first of former President Donald Trump's co-defendants to surrender.
+Washington — Two of the 19 people charged in Georgia for alleged efforts to reverse the outcome of the 2020 election turned themselves in to authorities Tuesday, becoming the first of former President Donald Trump's co-defendants to surrender.

 Scott Hall, a Georgia bail bondsman, and John Eastman, a conservative attorney, were booked on Tuesday, Fulton County inmate records show.
 Both men were eligible for bond.
 Eastman spoke to reporters shortly after being released from the Fulton County jail and said he still believes the 2020 election was stolen.